Break Through Walls: Master Arduino 433MHz RF Communication (Long Range)

 How do we send 1s and 0s through the air without Wi-Fi or Bluetooth?
 We use a technique called ASK (Amplitude Shift Keying).
 It is incredibly simple, which is why these modules cost $0.50.

-• The Carrier: The transmitter constantly hums a sine wave at 433,920,000 Hz (433.92 MHz).
+• The Carrier: A sine wave at 433.92 MHz.

-• Logic 1: We turn the transmitter to MAX POWER.
-The wave screams.
+• Logic 1: Transmitter at MAX POWER.

-It is literally Morse Code, but at 433 million times a second.
 The Receiver listens.
 When it hears the scream, it outputs 5V.
 When it hears silence, it outputs 0V.

 ASK Modulation Waveform